Goliath Season 3: A Means to an End

 McBride’s arch-enemy Donald Cooperman (William Hurt) appears in half a dozen brief scenes and his capacity for deep hate seems as strong as it was when he confessed to just that in Season 1.

 We first find out that Cooperman is good friends with Wade Blackwood when lawyer Sumi reports back to them after the town meeting.
-Later we are also left questioning just how close the relationship is between Cooperman and Marisol.
+Later we are also left questioning whether Cooperman and Marisol are closer than they appear.

 In terms of input, Cooperman’s exceedingly slow-paced dialogue during his scattered apparitions is largely limited to speaking in analogies — mostly faunal.